finos/devops-automation/README.md

 Add your DevOps problems, or the opportunities you see in this area, to the [DevOps Mutualization GitHub Issues](https://github.com/finos-labs/devops-mutualization/issues).

 ## Mailing List
+All SIG related communications are conducted through the devops-mutualization@finos.org mailing list.
+Email devops-mutualization@finos.org with questions or suggestions for collaboration use cases.

 Subscribe to the DevOps Mutualization mailing list by sending an email to devops-mutualization+subscribe@finos.org.

 ## License